-Taekwondo is, at its core, a martial art about respect, discipline and self control.
-Taekwondo students learn to be respectful of others, be patient in stressful situations and defuse situations before they escalate to physical confrontation.
+Taekwondo is, at its core, a martial art about respect, discipline and self-control.
+Taekwondo students learn to be respectful of others, be patient in stressful situations and defuse situations before they escalate to a physical confrontation.

 Taekwondo schools (clubs) blend dynamic and fun filled martial arts classes with life sills programs, teamwork drills and social interaction building strong, confident and resilient leaders in the community.